All Episodes

 That's not how tax increases work.

-Besides, I didn't know I had a problem with homeland security.
+Besides, I didn't know I had a problem with Homeland Security.

 I didn't know there were any threats out there.

-Uh the way the Democrats are acting, we're not at danger.
+The way the Democrats are acting, we're not at danger.

-We're not at risk, so why why have all these taxes?
+So why have all these taxes?

-I think this vote happened the same day that the same committee unanimously confirmed General Petraeus.
+Folks, I think this vote happened the same day that the same committee unanimously confirmed General Petraeus.

 Is that right?

-And you know what Petraeus said.
+And you know what Petraeus said?

 And yet they do it anyway.